Fall is here, and don't we all love some cozy seasonal decor?

 Did you know that the majority of the 900,000 tons of pumpkins produced for the fall season will end up in the landfill?
 We love the ability to use real pumpkins over plastic, but rather than leaving them to rot away on the porch, what else could they be used for?
 You can use the insides to make pumpkin pies and breads; you can cook a soup inside one of these hollowed out squashes; they can be upcycled into bird feeders; lastly they can also be added to your composting, and can eventually be used to fertilize your garden next year.
 The options are limitless!

-Non-toxic Candles that Give Back
+Non-toxic Fall Candles

 Thrifted Decor